cvan/blog/README.md

         wintersmith build

 2. Publish that directory somewhere.
 You could put it in the GitHub Pages branch - or in a separate branch with a Webhook to automatically deploy to Amazon S3 or somewhere.
-(I have a command I run: `npm run publish`.)
+I have a command I run:

+        npm run publish

 ## Advanced Local Development